NillionNetwork/nillion-docs/docs/js-quickstart.md

 This command starts a local Ethereum network using Hardhat.
 The network runs on your local machine and can be used for testing and development.

-### 3. Open a second terminal and deploy the test ethereum contract:
+### 3. Open a second terminal and deploy the test Ethereum contract:

 ```
 yarn deploy